YichaoOU/easy_prime/README.md

 The web output contain two parts:

+1. pegRNA table

+In this result table, each predicted sgRNA/ngRNA/RTT/PBS configuration will be provided in 4 rows, they will have the same variant ID and predicted efficiency.

-1. Sequence visualization
+2. Sequence visualization

 By default, the top prediction will be shown automatically.
-Users can input the sample ID (in the table below) to plot specific prediction.

-2. pegRNA table

-In this result table, each predicted sgRNA/ngRNA/RTT/PBS configuration will be provided in 4 rows, they will have the same sample ID and predicted efficiency.

 # Input